Tania Pérez Córdova

 Rebecca Lindsmyr

-The work of Rebecca Lindsmyr (b.
-1990) evolves from an interest in the complexities of the embodied self - as simultaneously being a subject of experience and an object in the world.
+Rebecca Lindsmyr's (b.
+1990) works evolves from an interest in the complexities of the embodied self - as simultaneously being a subject of experience and an object in the world.
 These dual, or multiple vantage points render the self sensitive to relations of power, as well as historically, politically, socially and emotionally shifting understandings of the body.
 Due to this sensitivity, the embodied self becomes a mirror of its time and context; as time penetrates it and continuously (re)shapes it.

 In Lindsmyr’s practice, this fluidity and sensitivity is explored in relation to painting.
 Significance is placed on the border between subject and object - a position of being neither, and simultaneously both.
 A position which the embodied self and the painting structurally can be argued to share.
 Here, theories of the abject are important; as both the in-between noun and the (violent) process of breaking away from binary categories, or breaking away to form anew.
 The abject makes possible a performative, plastic view on the self - where the materiality of the body becomes able to hold and tell a narrative.